BryghtWords/rules_idris/README.md

 ### Install idris_rules using a local idris installation

+With this approach, you need a local installation of idris, and to tell bazel where to find it.

-Add the following to your `WORKSPACE` file:
+1. Add the following snippet into your `WORKSPACE` file

 ```python
 local_repository(